-Topics include writing an effective bio, using social media, high impact publishing, LinkedIn, data sharing, professionalism, and more.
-All workshops are free and open to all OHSU community members.
+Workshop topics include writing an effective professional bio, using social media, high impact publishing, creating a personal professional website, and data sharing.
+The workshops are free and open to all OHSU community members.

 October 24, BICC 124 | High Impact Publishing: Getting Your Work Published and Read